Tribal Law and Order Act of 2010

-The Tribal Law and Order Act of 2010 is a law, signed into effect by President Obama, that expands the punitive abilities of tribal courts across the nation.
+The Tribal Law and Order Act of 2010, being Title II of Public Law 111–211, is a law, signed into effect by President Obama, that expands the punitive abilities of tribal courts across the nation.
 The law allows tribal courts operating in Indian country to increase jail sentences handed down in criminal cases.
 This was a major step toward improving enforcement and justice in Indian country.

 Before this law, tribal courts were limited in the scope of punishment they could hand down in criminal cases, giving them the impression of a lower, less serious court.
 They now possess the power under the Tribal Law and Order Act to pass increased sentences at the court's discretion.

 Justice issues on Indian reservations

 Once individual Indian Reservations began creating and operating Tribal Courts they were faced with multiple issues including jurisdictional questions, length of sentences that could be imposed, and sentencing guidelines to name a few.
 These newly formed Tribal Courts also found themselves dealing with a very large domestic violence problem on their Reservations.
 This problem became such an issue that it caught the attention of the United States Department of Justice.